Transmit site and preliminary receive site for the Arctic Over-the-Horizon Radar Program in Southern Ontario

 Caption

-An aerial view outlining the proposed site located at 2225 15th and 16th Sideroad, in Clearview Township, Ontario.
+An aerial view outlining the site located at 2225 15th and 16th Sideroad, in Clearview Township, Ontario.
 The site runs adjacent to a road running east-west on the north side called Sunnidale Concession 7 and Sunnidale Concession 6 on the south side.
-South Sunnidale Sideroad 15 & 16 runs north-south adjacent to the proposed site.
-There are agricultural land and wetlands surrounding the proposed site.
+South Sunnidale Sideroad 15 & 16 runs north-south adjacent to the site.
+There are agricultural land and wetlands surrounding the site.

 Ongoing Siting Analysis